maartene/DCJam2025/docs/TECHDEBT.md

 ## ⚠️ TODO
 - missing tests in Floor
 - there is duplication in `World` where multiple functions do the same check: see if player already won.
-Abstraction needed to conform to DRY.
+Abstraction needed to conform to DRY

 ## 🚧 DOING
+- minX, minY, maxX and maxY are constants, so can be generated only once

 ## ✅ DONE
 - no test coverage for conversion of coordinate spaces, while this might be valuable.
 Maybe property based testing?